-One of the most exciting things about being a health writer is writing about recent medical breakthroughs and controversial health topics.
+One of the most exciting things about being a health writer is writing about recent medical advances, medical breakthroughs and controversial health topics.

 We are also witnessing how the medical community reacts to these discoveries.
 New medical and scientific discoveries may change expert and public perceptions of certain issues.

 A good example of this is the growing acceptance of medical marijuana in the medical community and the public.
 These shifting views of marijuana may even have contributed to laws in some American states allowing for the recreational use of marijuana.

 However, not all scientific findings are welcomed by everyone.
 And, sometimes misinformation can color people’s perceptions and opinions.

 If you need to write about a controversial health topic, it can be overwhelming to wade through and process all the differing opinions and information.

 So, how do you write your article in a fair and balanced way?
 This post will give you tips for the next time you’re asked to write about a contentious health issue or health disparity.

 What to do before researching

 Before you begin writing you’ll need to search for information about your topic.
 But did you know that there’s a step you should take before even researching?